wix-incubator/template-store-example/README.md

 #### Getting code<a id="getting-code"></a>
 Get our sample code from GitHub.
-You need to have account on github.com and [git client for your computer](http://git-scm.com/downloads).
+You need to have [git client for your computer](http://git-scm.com/downloads).
 To get our template store you need to do

 ```bash